 Although the cold and windy weather can be frustrating sometimes, I had no problems at all adapting to life in Riga.
-It is a very small, cheap and safe city and you can have fun until dawn right in the Old Town.
+It’s a very small, cheap and safe city and you can have fun until dawn in the Old Town.
 It’s perfect for students!

 What are the differences between life in Riga and life back home in Italy?

-Italy and Latvia are very different countries.
-Riga is a very small city compared to Milan where I’m from.
+Italy and Latvia are very different.
+Riga’s a very small city compared to Milan where I’m from.
 This can be an advantage because I can easily go everywhere without having to drive.
 It’s a very safe place, not crowded with people, it’s also a very relaxing city, people aren’t stressed or in a hurry like in Italy.
 Also, Latvian beer is very good and it’s much cheaper than beer in Italy.

 Was it easy for you to find a place to live in Riga?
 How did you do it?